oracle/coherence-operator/docs/user-guide.md

 and deploying JARs for [Processing Data in a Cache](https://docs.oracle.com/middleware/12213/coherence/develop-applications/processing-data-cache.htm).

 Most of the administrative tasks to do with Coherence apply when running within Kubernetes.
-The [official documentation](https://docs.oracle.com/middleware/12213/coherence/) remains a very useful resource.
+The [Oracle Coherence](https://docs.oracle.com/middleware/12213/coherence/) documentation remains a very useful resource.
 This section covers a few common scenarios that require special treatment regarding Kubernetes.

 ## Provide Configuration Files and Application Classes to the Coherence Cluster within Kubernetes

 This section explains how to make custom configuration and JAR files available to your Coherence cluster running in Kubernetes.
-This approach can be used for any administrative task that requires to make JAR, XML, or other configuration files available to the Coherence cluster.
+This approach can be used for any administrative tasks that require to make JAR, XML, or other configuration files available to the Coherence cluster.

+You can refer to [Add Application Jars/Config to a Coherence Deployment](samples/coherence-deployments/sidecar#add-application-jarsconfig-to-a-coherence-deployment) in the Samples.

 The Oracle Coherence Operator uses the *sidecar pattern*, as recommended by [Kubernetes](https://kubernetes.io/docs/concepts/cluster-administration/logging/#sidecar-container-with-a-logging-agent),